-Many uncertainties significantly impact the management of production either from the point of view of system safety than from the economic point of view.
-These uncertainties are mainly due to climate (temperature -which strongly influences the demand for electricity-, hydraulic inflows, wind, cloud cover, sun), outages of power plants, prices on the energy markets, renewable production (wind and photovoltaic).
-Those uncertainties are strongly correlated one to each others.
+Many uncertainties significantly impact the management of production, from both the system safety and economic points of view.
+These uncertainties are mainly due to climate (temperature -which strongly influences the demand for electricity, hydraulic inflows, wind, cloud cover, sun), outages of power plants, prices on the energy markets, renewable production (wind and photovoltaic).
+Those uncertainties are strongly correlated with each other.